rubin55/website/_posts/2023-12-31-reflecting-on-my-2023.md

 It's now about three months on and I do feel much better, more awake.
 Physically it is also making more and more of a difference.
 The plan is to just keep at it and so far so good.
-It definitely has helped with my feelings of depression, although I keep struggling with lost purpose (more on that later).
+It has definitely helped with feeling more positive, although I keep struggling with a sense of lost purpose (more on that later).

 ### Death